isomerpages/pmo-nccs/_singapores-climate-action/1-singapore-and-international-efforts.md

 This pledge is an ambitious one given our limited access to renewable energy and will require concerted effort by all stakeholders, including the Government, businesses, households and individuals.

-More details on Singapore’s climate actions can be found [<a href="/singapores-climate-action/2a-mitigation-efforts/" target="_blank">here</a>](/singapores-climate-action/2a-mitigation-efforts/).
+More details on Singapore’s climate actions can be found [<a href="/singapores-climate-action/mitigation-efforts/" target="_blank">here</a>](/singapores-climate-action/mitigation-efforts/).

 **Promoting International Co-operation on Climate Change**

-Singapore also participates in other multilateral efforts that support a comprehensive and holistic approach to dealing with climate change including discussions under the World Trade Organisation (WTO), the World Intellectual Property Organisation (WIPO), the International Maritime Organisation (IMO) and the International Civil Aviation Organisation (ICAO).
+Singapore also participates in other multilateral efforts that support a comprehensive and holistic approach to dealing with climate change including discussions under the World Trade Organization (WTO), the World Intellectual Property Organization (WIPO), the International Maritime Organization (IMO) and the International Civil Aviation Organization (ICAO).

 We are actively engaged in environmental cooperation through bilateral and regional platforms such as the Sino-Singapore Tianjin Eco-City, the Asia-Pacific Economic Cooperation (APEC) and the Association of Southeast Asian Nations (ASEAN).